Lord Kelvin

-Absolute temperatures are stated in units of kelvin in his honour.
-While the existence of a coldest possible temperature (absolute zero) was known prior to his work, Kelvin is known for determining its correct value as approximately −273.15 degrees Celsius or −459.67 degrees Fahrenheit.
+Absolute temperatures are stated in units of kelvin in Lord Kelvin's honour.
+While the existence of a coldest possible temperature, absolute zero, was known before his work, Kelvin determined its correct value as approximately −273.15 degrees Celsius or −459.67 degrees Fahrenheit.
 The Joule–Thomson effect is also named in his honour.

-He worked closely with mathematics professor Hugh Blackburn in his work.
-He also had a career as an electric telegraph engineer and inventor, which propelled him into the public eye and ensured his wealth, fame and honour.
-For his work on the transatlantic telegraph project he was knighted in 1866 by Queen Victoria, becoming Sir William Thomson.
-He had extensive maritime interests and was most noted for his work on the mariner's compass, which previously had limited reliability.
+Kelvin worked closely with the mathematics professor Hugh Blackburn in his work.
+He also had a career as an electrical telegraph engineer and inventor which propelled him into the public eye and earned him wealth, fame and honours.
+For his work on the transatlantic telegraph project, he was knighted in 1866 by Queen Victoria, becoming Sir William Thomson.
+He had extensive maritime interests and worked on the mariner's compass, which previously had limited reliability.

-He was ennobled in 1892 in recognition of his achievements in thermodynamics, and of his opposition to Irish Home Rule, becoming Baron Kelvin, of Largs in the County of Ayr.
+Kelvin was ennobled in 1892 in recognition of his achievements in thermodynamics, and of his opposition to Irish Home Rule, becoming Baron Kelvin, of Largs in the County of Ayr.
 The title refers to the River Kelvin, which flows near his laboratory at the University of Glasgow's Gilmorehill home at Hillhead.
-Despite offers of elevated posts from several world-renowned universities, Kelvin refused to leave Glasgow, remaining until his eventual retirement from that post in 1899.
+Despite offers of elevated posts from several world-renowned universities, Kelvin refused to leave Glasgow, remaining until his retirement from that post in 1899.
 Active in industrial research and development, he was recruited around 1899 by George Eastman to serve as vice-chairman of the board of the British company Kodak Limited, affiliated with Eastman Kodak.
 In 1904 he became Chancellor of the University of Glasgow.

-His home was the red sandstone mansion Netherhall, in Largs, which he built in the 1870s and where he died.
-The Hunterian Museum at the University of Glasgow has a permanent exhibition on the work of Kelvin including many of his original papers, instruments, and other artefacts, such as his smoking pipe.
+Kelvin resided in Netherhall, a mansion in Largs, which he built in the 1870s and where he died in 1907.
+The Hunterian Museum at the University of Glasgow has a permanent exhibition on the work of Kelvin, which includes many of his original papers, instruments, and other artefacts, including his smoking-pipe.